 What to do there: It’s a great spot for foodies, so why not spend the first half hour or so just wandering around and taking in the different aromas before settling on your final option.
 Although the good thing is you can order loads of little small dishes from the range of different choices on offer!
 That’s definitely what we’d do… To accompany the delicious food, why not sample a cocktail or just enjoy the great live music that’s always on.
 Miami Marketta really is a feast for the senses!

-Quic Note – Staying Safe in The Gold Coast
+Quick Note – Staying Safe in The Gold Coast

 The first thing many people think about Australia is the supposedly extremely dangerous wildlife!
 While there are sharks, the beaches are manned by lifeguards 365 days a year.
 Venomous reptiles and spiders are also more likely to hide from you so it’s unlikely you’ll face problems there!
 The Gold Coast does have a bit of an unsavoury reputation when it comes to drug culture though.
 We’d recommend avoiding searching for any illegal substances to stay safe!
 Overall, most tourists and travellers return from the Gold Coast with all their possessions and limbs intact, and it should be the same for you!
 Just apply basic safety precautions and you’ll be more than fine.

 Don’t forget to sort your travel insurance!
 We’ve put together a roundup of the best travel insurance for backpackers, or if you’re low on time, get a quote from World Nomads now, our favourite travel insurance provider.